 France, and particularly the Vendee, remains the ideal destination for families with children due to its accessibility by car and being far enough south for good weather.
-Along with most of western France, the Vendee has not been hard hit by Covid-19, making it a relatively safe overseas destination, particularly if you choose individual accommodation at a holiday rental villa.

 The cost of equivalent self catering accommodation for a holiday in the UK can be significantly more, not to mention the overall cost of living which is still lower in France.
 A survey suggests that daily holiday costs are still over 20% less in France than for a holiday in the UK.
 The Vendee is relatively inexpensive compared with other tourist areas of France, and it is the second most popular destination in France for the French, after the Cote d'Azur.
 And remember that a self-catering holiday is typically half the price of an average hotel stay.